Patryk-Sadowski/New-York-Accidents-Dashboard/README.md

 To interact with the dashboard:
 1. Download the repository to your machine.
 2. Open the `.twbx` file in [Tableau Desktop](https://www.tableau.com/products/desktop/download) (14 days trial) to perform Data Analysis or download [Tableau Public](https://www.tableau.com/products/public/download) (Free).
-3. You can freely explore the dashboard using the available filters as needed
+3. You can freely explore the dashboard using the available filters as needed.

 ## Data Source